 Before you set the fixed price or auction of your NFTs, research other similar projects to see what their floor prices are, connect with your community online, get a sense of the appetite for what you’re selling, and use other analytics tools to help guide you to finding the right price.
 OpenSea will also prompt you via pop up asking you to confirm if you create a listing far below the floor price.
 This can help you catch any misplaced decimals or an extra 0 you might have missed!

-OpenRarity is a new rarity protocol built by the NFT community for the NFT community.
+OpenRarity is a rarity protocol built by the NFT community for the NFT community.
 OpenRarity is a community-built project that aims to provide a transparent, mathematically sound rarity calculation that is entirely open-source and reproducible by anyone.
 The goal is to bring more transparency to a previously opaque and confusing space.
 OpenRarity is an open collaboration between Curio, icy.tools (QuickNode), OpenSea, PROOF and has been vetted with creator teams representing several top-100 collections by volume.

 Almost anything!
 An NFT is a digital representation of something, whether that something is intellectual property, membership to a group or club, artwork that represents access to the metaverse, or something else!